iterative/dvc.org/content/docs/studio/view-settings.md

 - Custom files in your repository or remote/cloud storage

 In each of these scenarios, you will need to configure additional settings for DVC Studio to be able to access the data required for visualization.
-Details are given below.

-## Non-DVC repositories
+### Non-DVC repositories

 In the section on
 [preparing your repositories](/doc/studio/get-started#preparing-your-repositories),